In many ways, the Contessa represents the pinnacle of Zeiss Ikon post-war design for folding 35mm cameras.

 The integrated rangefinder/viewfinder is tinted green -- it probably should be called Zeiss green.
 The assembly uses a series of complex (and likely expensive) prisms, including the aforementioned rotating wedge prisms that you can see sitting above the Tessar lens.

-The two-range meter has a small metal flap that you clip up when using indoors or in dim light.
+The two-range meter has a small metal flap that you flip up when using indoors or in dim light.
 In brighter situations, close the flap.

 The film advance and rewind knobs are on the bottom, allowing for a relatively clean top deck.
 The shutter release is on the front of the camera, and it takes a steady, firm smooth motion to properly release it.